What is erythropoietic protoporphyria?

 - Narrowband UVB phototherapy increases melanin content and induces skin thickening so may reduce sun sensitivity.

-Patients who also have liver disease require specialist medical treatment and possibly liver transplantation.
+Patients with EPP that also have liver disease require specialist medical treatment and possibly liver transplantation.

 Another more serious condition, congenital erythropoietic porphyria, is now curable by stem cell transfusion, paving hope for the future, but there is not yet a cure available for EPP.